venom-blockchain/venom-blockchain.github.io/docs/start/learn/messages-and-transactions.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 sidebar_label: Messages and Transactions
 slug: /learn/messages-and-transactions
 ---

 # Messages and Transactions

 All interactions with the Venom network are carried out through messages.
-The message is instructions from the account, which it will send to update the state of the Venom network.

 ### Prerequisites

-To help you better understand this page, we recommend you first read [Accounts](04-accounts.md).
+To help you better understand this page, we recommend you first read [Accounts](accounts.md).

+## Message

+A message sent to an account is the reason for producing the transaction with the state changing its account.
+A message contains instructions for an execution call of a smart contract (an account).

 ### Message types